EcoFrost technician explaining Canada Greener Homes Affordability Program eligibility to a homeowner

 What is the difference between federal delivery and co-delivery?+

 Federal delivery means NRCan administers the program directly (max $10,000 grant).
 Co-delivery means a participating province administers it with provincial funds added on top (max $25,000 plus a $250 bonus).
-Ontario's delivery model is being finalized as of mid-2026; we update this page as the province confirms.
+In Ontario the program is delivered through Save on Energy's Energy Affordability Program, so eligible households apply provincially rather than through a federal portal.

 What if I do not qualify on income?+